-Stick to your servicing schedule
+Stick to the servicing schedule

 That doesn’t just simply mean renewing the oil, either.
-Servicing may involve swapping out multiple consumables, including the oil filter, air filter, cabin filter, spark plugs (if it’s a petrol engine) and more.
+A service may involve replacing multiple consumables, including the oil filter, air filter, cabin filter, spark plugs (if it’s a petrol engine) and more.

-Top up your fluids
+Top up the fluids

 You should also keep the car’s fluids topped up.
 From windscreen wash to engine oil, 12 months is ample time for these to run low.

-Change your filters
+Change the filters

-Replace your spark plugs
+Replace the spark plugs

 Is your car running rough?
 It could be the plugs.
 Thankfully, they’re a relatively easy job to tackle in your garage at home.

 Check your tyres

 Safety should be reason enough to keep your tyres in tip-top condition, but financial savings are an added incentive.

 Keep your car clean

 Your car might be running like a watch, but keeping it clean is also good for its health.
 Road grime, salt, bird mess: it all adds up to, at best, sorry-looking paint.
 At worst, it will cause corrosion of your car’s bodywork and internal parts.
-A clean car, both inside and out, will live for longer.

 Use your garage

-The best way to protect your car from the elements, is to keep it away from them.
-Parking overnight in the safety of a garage will give it decent protection from birds and nasty weather, not to mention crime.
-It’ll still need to be washed from time to time, though.
+The best way to protect your car from the elements is to keep it away from them.
+Parking overnight in the safety of a garage will offer decent protection from birds and the weather, not to mention car crime.

 Kick the clutter

 Weight equals excessive wear and tear.
 Clear the clutter out of your car and it’ll handle, stop and drive better overall.
 It’ll also use less fuel.

 That means avoiding hard acceleration and anticipating stops so you don’t have to slam on the brakes.
 Don’t rush the gears or sling the steering wheel around.
 That said, your engine will appreciate a zesty drive every so often.

 Use your car’s equipment

 Use it or lose it.
 What’s true of your body also applies to your car.
 Features like air conditioning and electric windows can seize over time.
-If you drive a convertible, retract its roof from time to time.
-If nothing else, using certain features will let you know whether they are working, so you can get them fixed if not.
+If you drive a convertible, retract its roof every so often.

-Keep your battery healthy
+Keep the battery healthy

 Batteries are fickle devices that need to be used to stay healthy.
 Leave your car for a while and the battery will go flat and degrade, especially in the UK’s highly variable climate.

 Don’t scrimp on parts

 You’d be upset if you got second-rate organs for a transplant because they were cheaper.
 So don’t cut corners on car parts.

 Rust-proof your car

 Paint-protection wraps work well, and touch-ups of stone chips and other exposed metal will keep the orange wolf from your car door.
-Underneath, an inspection and, if necessary, a coating of underseal could be a good investment.
+An inspection underneath and, if necessary, a coating of underseal could be a good investment.

 Don’t modify your car